-Dr. Kim is the representative of Republic of Korea to UNSCEAR since the sixty-seventh session in 2020.Dr Jin Kyung Lee has been working as an attending physician at the Korea Cancer Center Hospital of Korea Institute of Radiological and Medical Sciences (KIRAMS) since 2005.
-She is currently a director in the department of laboratory medicine and also in the department of life/health promotion which oversees a radiation effect clinic and a cancer screening clinic.
+Dr Jin Kyung Lee was appointed as President of the Korea Institute of Radiological and Medical Sciences (KIRAMS) in April 2023.
+She has been working as an attending physician at the Korea Cancer Center Hospital of KIRAMS since 2005.
+She was a director in the department of laboratory medicine and also in the department of life/health promotion which oversees a radiation effect clinic and a cancer screening clinic.

 Dr Lee graduated in 1992 from the Ewha Womans University college of medicine in Seoul and received a medical doctor (MD) degree followed by a PhD degree from the Chungbuk University in 2002.
 During her residency, she focused on molecular diagnostics and cytogenetics for cancer patients.
 In 1998, she received the board certificate from the Korean Society of Laboratory Medicine.